NVIDIA/aistore/docs/cli/bucket.md

    --prefix value    copy objects that start with the specified prefix, e.g.:
                      '--prefix a/b/c' - copy virtual directory a/b/c and/or objects from the virtual directory
-                     a/b that have their names (relative to this directory) starting with the letter c --list value      comma-separated list of object names, e.g.:
+                     a/b that have their names (relative to this directory) starting with the letter c --list value      comma-separated list of object or file names, e.g.:
                      --list 'o1,o2,o3'
                      --list "abc/1.tar, abc/1.cls, abc/1.jpeg"
+                     or, when listing files and/or directories:
+                     --list "/home/docs, /home/abc/1.tar, /home/abc/1.jpeg"
-   --template value  template to match object names; may contain prefix with zero or more ranges (with optional steps and gaps), e.g.:
+   --template value  template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
-                     --template 'dir/subdir/'
+                     (with optional steps and gaps), e.g.:
+                     --template "" # (an empty or '*' template matches eveything) --template 'dir/subdir/'
                      --template 'shard-{1000..9999}.tar'
                      --template "prefix-{0010..0013..2}-gap-{1..2}-suffix"
+                     and similarly, when specifying files and directories:
+                     --template '/home/dir/subdir/'
-                     --template "prefix-{0010..9999..2}-suffix"
+                     --template "/abc/prefix-{0010..9999..2}-suffix"
    --progress        show progress bar(s) and progress of execution in real time --refresh value   interval for continuous monitoring;
-                     valid time units: ns, us (or µs), ms, s (default), m, h --wait            wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --timeout value   maximum time to wait for a job to finish; if omitted wait forever or Ctrl-C;
+                     valid time units: ns, us (or µs), ms, s (default), m, h --wait            wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --timeout value   maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
                      valid time units: ns, us (or µs), ms, s (default), m, h --help, -h        show help
 ```